dluhhbiu/dluhhbiu.github.io/_posts/2018-04-14-how-to-send-email-from-the-server-and-not-get-into-spam.md

 opendkim-testkey: key not secure
 opendkim-testkey: key OK
 ```
 Great!
 Your email server working now.
 But sometimes these actions are not enough.
-And your mail still catch into spam.
+And your mail still catches into spam.
 This [site](https://www.mail-tester.com/){:target="_blank"} can helps you.

-Send email from your server to `mail-tester`.
+Send an email from your server to `mail-tester`.
 And fix errors which `mail-tester` find.
 ```bash
 echo "Test Email message body" | mail -s "Email test subject" -aFrom:testemail@example.com besthopox@gmail.com
 ```

-**When I writing the article, I used next materials:**
+**When writing the article, I used next materials:**
  - [https://wiki.debian.org/opendkim](https://wiki.debian.org/opendkim){:target="_blank"}